 Latency and choice of data processing place are the most important requirements.

 The previous chapter shows the major projects and products in this context.

-Many innovations and new business models will emerge in this area in the coming years.
+Many innovations and new business models emerge in this area in the coming years.

-After reading, I would be interested in your opinion, just leave your comment on Twitter.
+Let me know your opinion here or just leave your comment on Twitter.